simonfels/steam-achievements-organizer/README.md

 ### scraper
 - [ ] call steam-api with parallel calls using curl_multi_exec
+  - try to benchmark with https://github.com/scottchiefbaker/php-benchmark to measure actual benefit
 - [ ] more visual feedback (maybe with vue and ajax/axios)
 - [ ] adjust order of api-calls/db-inserts:
   - get games list, each game: